xLonelyPlayer/ngx-aspn-lib/README.md

 ## How to develop

-Run `ng serve` and you should be able to change
+Run `ng serve` and you should be able to develop with the live reload feature.

 ## Project structure